-The restaurants are also usually pricier than what you’ll find in Moroccan cities, and the ‘local’ Berber villages are basically run on tourists visiting them (that’s another whole problem – the negative affect tourism can have on local cultures).
+The restaurants are also usually pricier than what you’ll find in Moroccan cities, and the ‘local’ Berber villages are basically run on tourists visiting them (that’s another whole problem – the negative effect tourism can have on local cultures).

-It’s near impossible to find a tour that doesn’t have this touristy aspect to it, unless you maybe book a private tour where you’re able to create your own itinerary.
+It’s near impossible to find a tour that doesn’t have this touristy aspect to it, unless you maybe book a private Morocco glamping tour where you’re able to create your own itinerary.
 Again, it’s rare to find that though.

 As long as you go into these Marrakech desert tours knowing that touristy stops are part of it, you’ll still have an enjoyable time.
 My desert trip was one of my favorite experiences in Morocco.